mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 ### NOTES
 Total Time: **120 Minutes** &nbsp; Swim: **2900m**

 I had a feeling work was going to need me in the morning so I planned on an afternoon swim.
-I ended up with a 25m lane all to myself @1445; it has been awhile since I have been a the short pool.
+I ended up with a 25m lane all to myself @1445; it has been awhile since I have been a short pool.

-I substituted the paddle-fist for the fist drill b/c I forgot my paddles; regardless, this was a productive time in the water.
+I substituted the paddle-fist for the fist drill b/c I forgot my paddles; regardless, this was a **productive time** in the water.
 <!---->
-#### 25M LANE TODAY
+#### CRYSTAL POOL - 25M LANE
 ![Swim](/assets/jpg/swim-20220413.jpeg)

 I went to Frontrunners looking for a pair of shoes then rode for ~50 minutes after that.